Asset Accounts

 where the discount factor adjusts for the time value of money and the expected duration of the income stream.
 The SEEA CF describes the discount factor (Omega) as linking "future resource rents to the present value of the asset"[29].
 Key considerations for discount rate selection include the real rate of interest, expected asset life, and country-specific factors[30].

 Discount rate selection can significantly affect asset valuations, particularly for long-lived assets such as fish stocks under perpetual management regimes.
+A lower discount rate makes long-term sustainability more economically visible; a higher rate effectively tells you to worry less about the distant future.
 The SEEA CF provides extensive guidance on discount rate methodology in Annex A5.2, covering asset life assumptions, risk adjustments, and country-specific factors[31].
-For detailed guidance on discount rate selection and its implications for marine asset valuation, see TG-1.9 Valuation.
+For detailed guidance on discount rate selection and its implications for marine asset valuation, see TG-1.9 Safe Usage of Monetary Valuation.

 Restoration cost approaches estimate the cost of restoring an ecosystem asset to a reference condition.
 This approach is described in SEEA EA as a complement to NPV-based valuation, particularly for ecosystem degradation[34].
-See TG-1.9 Valuation for detailed comparison of valuation approaches.
+It answers a different question: not "What is this ecosystem worth?" but "What would it cost to replace what we have lost?"
+See TG-1.9 Safe Usage of Monetary Valuation for detailed comparison of valuation approaches.

 Valuation of depletion